NEW from Elaine Enns and Ched Myers of Bartimaeus Cooperative Ministries

 Interrogating our own communal past and present takes us into often painful and complex terrain, challenging us toward personal and political transformation.

-See the blue box above about a special, limited-time discount for friends of BCM who sign up for our monthly email updates.
+See the box above about a special, limited-time discount for friends of BCM who sign up for email updates.

 U.S. and International orders: